OCG-labs/gpt-server-api/README.md

 1. Fork and clone the repo.
 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
-4. Run `npm start` to start the server.
+4. If you want to run the server locally, run `npm start` to start the server.
+Otherwise proceed to [Docker Section]() to deploy with Docker.

 ### 🔧 API